Choose a career in early childhood education and care

-If you want to work with children, there has never been a better time to start your career in early childhood.
-The sector is growing with opportunities to enter and expand your career in all sorts of stimulating and professionally rewarding directions and early childhood teachers and educators with a passion for early learning and development are in demand across NSW.
+There has never been a better time to start your career in early childhood education.
+The sector is growing, with many opportunities to develop a professionally rewarding career.
+Employment opportunities in early childhood are available in locations across NSW.

 We have an opportunity at this age to be able to ignite their passion for learning.